sirJiggles/designPatterns/README.md

 - Strive for loosely coupled designs between objects that interact.
 - Classes should be open for extension, but closed for modification.
 - Depend upon abstractions.
 Do not depend upon concrete classes.
+- Principle of Least Knowledge "talk only to your immediate friends."